 Seven tips for fun summertime learning

-School is almost out for summer, and Solo Moms are exhausted.
+School is almost out for summer, and moms are exhausted.
 But unlike in generations past—when kids were dismissed from school to spend a free-range summer riding bikes, watching TV, and essentially checking out—we are now cautioned about summer brain drain, or the loss in the summer of learning gained during the previous school year.
 We’re warned that kids can lose as much as two months of progress in reading and math over the summer and that the loss can be cumulative, leaving them a year or more behind academically by the time they’re high school seniors.

 It’s tempting to dismiss these warnings and argue that what our kids really need is rest and fun in the sun.
 But at a time when schools assess students early in the school year and expect them to return in the fall prepared, there is good reason to encourage learning over the summer.
 If you’re struggling with conflicting desires to have a fun versus a productive summer, here are some suggestions for avoiding brain drain while also giving your tired children a break.